-Samsung Galaxy S9: Two New Confirmed Details That Bring Edge To S9
+Samsung Galaxy S9: Two New Confirmed Details That Bring An Edge To S9

-With just over a month or two before Samsung launches its new flagship device for 2018, there have been speculations floating around about its specs, features and prices.
-Some reports even suggest that Samsung Galaxy S9 would disappoint in some cases.
+With just over a month or two before Samsung launches its new flagship device for 2018, there has been speculation about its specs, features, and prices.
+Some reports even suggest that the Samsung Galaxy S9 would disappoint in some cases.
 Now, there are two new confirmed details that might make the smartphone a radical one, Forbes reports.

-Qualcomm confirms Snapdragon 845
+Qualcomm Confirms Snapdragon 845

 Qualcomm has already confirmed the existence of its new chipset, the Snapdragon 845.
-The company has allowed Samsung, its biggest partner, to use its flagship Snapdragon chipsets exclusively in the U.S. in the past years, it can be expected that its 2018 flagship Snapdragon 845 would power Samsung’s Galaxy S9.
+Because the company has allowed Samsung, its biggest partner, to use its flagship Snapdragon chipsets exclusively in the U.S. in the past years, it can be expected that its 2018 flagship Snapdragon 845 would power Samsung’s Galaxy S9.

-Qualcomm has not divulged details about its newest chipset, but according to Forbes’ Gordon Kelly, sources said that the Snapdragon 845 will feature the new X20 LTE modem that would provide 1.2 gigabit of connectivity speed.
+Qualcomm has not divulged details about its newest chipset, but according to Forbes writer Gordon Kelly, sources said that the Snapdragon 845 will feature the new X20 LTE modem that would provide 1.2 gigabits of connectivity speed.
 It would improve the reception and provide support for HDR video and improved image processing.

-Samsung announces 512GB smartphone storage
+Samsung Announces 512GB Smartphone Storage

 The tech giant has announced that it has started to produce the first 512-gigabyte universal flash storage, setting a new threshold for mobile storage.
-Samsung highlighted its superiority over the performance of microSD cards, with a sequential read and write speeds that are over eight times faster.
+Samsung highlighted its superiority over the performance of microSD cards, with sequential read and write speeds that are over eight times faster.
 With this breakthrough, it is highly possible that the company would make a change in its Galaxy S9, equipping it with the 512GB storage and removing the microSD slot.

 Samsung Galaxy S9 to have an expanded range of colors, according to a new leak https://t.co/SSNty3SKk6 pic.twitter.com/cMSPpWycwE